juhasev/sample-ninja-help/sub-panel-box.md

 If you are using built-in registration survey you can access the links by clicking on the **registration survey** box.

 > Sub panel logos should be uploaded in PNG format and they should be supplied 900px x 300px size.
 Depending on your landing page / email template design you might want to upload logo with transparent background.
+This applies to **PNG** format only.